gordonwatts/atlas-mc-scanner/README.md

 The ATLAS decay model is complex:

 - If the _Decay Products_ column contains `No Decay Products`, that means a decay vertex was found in the `TruthParticle`, but it had decay products.
+- If the _Decay Products_ column contains `Stable`, that means no decay vertex was found.

 ### Commands